 60 hours per credit hour must be spent working at unpaid placement.
 For example:

-An externship worth three credit hours will require student to work 180 hours during the semester.
+An externship worth three credit hours will require student to work 180 hours during the semester (minimum of 10 weeks).

 Our goal for externs in this program include: